DavidLee528/davidlee528.github.io/_pages/cv.md

 - Photography: Love wildlife photography, see portfolio.
 - Hiking: Aspire to climb Mt.Everest, see related blogs.
 - Off-road Driving, see related blogs.
+- Voluntary service, more than 380 hours (As of July 2023)

 <!-- [[Download PDF](https://litianhao.life/files/cv_david-lee.pdf)] -->